5 DAYS FROM $1,899

 Embark on a half-day walking tour of UNESCO-listed Lima

-A half-day walking tour of Lima’s historic center — a UNESCO World Heritage Site — introduces the Plaza Mayor, the Basilica and Convent of San Francisco and its catacombs, and the lively Miraflores district.
+A half-day walking tour of Lima’s historic center — a UNESCO World Heritage Site — introduces the Plaza Mayor and the lively Miraflores district.
 Here, we’ll participate in a Peruvian cuisine cooking demonstration and sample a regional specialty — lucuma ice cream.
 Often likened to sweet potato or butterscotch, the lucuma fruit is indigenous to Peru and used in a variety of desserts.
 We'll have lunch at a local restaurant, then spend the rest of the afternoon at leisure.
 Join your fellow travelers for dinner at your hotel this evening.

 Enter Peru’s Oldest Amazonian Pueblo: Pevas